tfausak/cabal-gild/README.md

 In general you should prefer downloading the appropriate binary for you platform.
 However it is possible to build Gild from source.
-It supports Linux, macOS, and Windows along with the three most recent versions of GHC.
+It supports Linux, macOS, and Windows along with the four most recent versions of GHC.
 Any other configurations are unsupported.

 With Cabal: